ghouston16/movie-fan-app-react/public/README.md

 ### Component catalogue.

-.......
-Insert a screenshot from the Storybook UI showing your component catalogue.
-[For the Movies app, hi-light stories relating to new/modified components - see the example screenshot below] .......

-![][stories]
+Screenshots can be seen in '/moviesFanApp/public/screenshots/storybookscreen.jpg'.
+All Tv Related Components have been added by me.

 ### UI Design.

++
 ......
 Insert screenshots of the app's views, with appropriate captions (see example below).
 (For the Movies Fan App, only show the new/modified views) ........

 ![][view]
+> Movies watchlist view allows user to remove from watchlist by clicking button and can view movie details via 'More Info Button
+'
->Shows detailed information on a movie.
+>Shows detailed information on a tv show.
 Clicking the 'Reviews' floating action button will display extracts from critic reviews.

+>Shows Todays airing Tv canbe dded to watchlist clicking button

+>Favorites View Allows user to remove from favorites and to click button to write a review of the show.

+> Write a review form view allows user to write a TV review and rate the show

+> View a review in full

 ### Routing.

-......
-Insert a list of the routes supported by your app and state the associated view.
-If relevant, specify which of the routes require authentication, i.e. protected/private.
-[For the Movies Fan app, only new routes should be listed.] .........

-+ GET /blogs - displays all published blogs.
++ GET '/tvshows/:id" - Tv Details Page
-+ POST /blogs (protected) - add a new blog.
++ GET '/movies/watchlist" = Watchlist Movies Page
-+ GET /blogs/:id - displays a particular blog.
++ GET "/tvshows" - Discover tv/Tv Shows List Page
-+ GET /blogs/:id/comments (protected) - detail view of a particular blog and its comments.
++ GET "/tvReviews/:id" - Tv Show Review Page view indiviual review
-+ etc.
-+ etc.

-## Independent learning (If relevant).

-.......
-Briefly state any technologies/techniques used in your project codebase that was not covered in the lectures/labs.
-Provide source code filename (source code excerpts are not required in most cases) references to support your assertions and include references (articles/blogs) .........
++ GET '/tv/today'- Upcoming Tv Shows Page
++ GET "/tv/favorites" - FavoriteTvShowsPage
++ GET "/tv/reviewform" = AddTvReviewPage

 [model]: ./data.jpg
 [view]: ./view.png
-[stories]: ./storybook.png
+[stories]: ./screenshots/storybookscreen.jpg